Littlefield House

 Alice Littlefield poured her heart into making the house a showplace of Victorian refinement, personally selecting every furnishing, every fabric, every decorative element that filled its opulent rooms.
 The couple lived there for over three decades, and when Alice died in 1935, her spirit seemingly refused to abandon the home that represented her life's work.
 Staff and visitors have reported seeing a woman in Victorian dress walking through the restored rooms, her form most frequently observed on the main staircase and in the parlor where she once entertained Austin's elite.

-The piano in the front parlor has been a focal point for paranormal activity.
-Security guards and caretakers report hearing it playing late at night—delicate melodies that Alice was known to favor during her lifetime.
+The piano in the front parlor has been a focal point for ghostly activity.
+Security guards and caretakers report hearing it playing late at night--delicate melodies that Alice was known to favor during her lifetime.
 When they investigate, the keys are still, but the lingering notes seem to hang in the air.
-The instrument has been examined multiple times and found to be in perfect working order, with no mechanical explanation for its phantom performances.
+The instrument has been examined multiple times and found to be in perfect working order, with no mechanical reason for its phantom performances.

 Major Littlefield himself, who lost a leg during the Civil War and walked with a pronounced limp afterward, may also linger.
 The distinctive sound of his uneven footsteps has been heard on the upper floors, accompanied by the tap of his cane on the hardwood.
-Photographs taken in the house occasionally reveal unexplained shadows and light anomalies.
+Photographs taken in the house occasionally reveal shadows and light anomalies that nobody can account for.

-The Daughters of the Republic of Texas, who maintained the property for years, documented numerous unexplained incidents—doors opening and closing on their own, objects moving between rooms, and the pervasive sense of being watched.
+The Daughters of the Republic of Texas, who maintained the property for years, documented numerous incidents--doors opening and closing on their own, objects moving between rooms, and the pervasive sense of being watched.
 The house remains one of Austin's most elegant and persistently haunted landmarks.

 Researched from 5 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.